maxplanck-ie/snakepipes/docs/content/workflows/scRNA-seq.rst

 Understanding the outputs: mode Alevin
 --------------------------------------

 - **Main result:** output folders containing the raw and boostrapped count matrices are found under the sample subfolders under ``Alevin``.
 The sample specific Alevin folders contain the matrices, as well as column data (barcodes) and row data (genes).
+Alevin spliced/unspliced counts for RNA velocity are stored as alevin matrices in the sample subfolders under ``AlevinForVelocity`` and as "SingleCellExperiment" class R objects under ``SingleCellExperiment``.

 - Corresponding annotation files are: ``Annotation/genes.filtered.bed`` and ``Annotation/genes.filtered.gtf``, respectively.